Getting customers and readers to your site is one thing. But keeping them engaged? That's something else entirely.

 5. use Static pages on your site to house links or embeds you commonly use

 We encourage our readers and social media contacts to sign up for our newsletter quite often.
-We were consistently sending out the link to our Mailchimp sign-up page – which is just a random string of letters.
+In the past, we had been consistently sending out the link to our Mailchimp sign-up page – which is just a random string of letters.

 But then it hit us.
 Why were we sending our fans offsite?!
 Why not create a static page for all newsletter referrals instead?